darrelljr00/ProFieldManager/replit.md

 - June 25, 2025.
 Implemented complete internal messaging system with real-time WebSocket updates for instant message delivery, including createInternalMessage storage methods, message recipient handling, and WebSocket broadcasting for seamless team communication
 - June 25, 2025.
 Fixed "S is undefined" WebSocket error by properly organizing variable scope and declarations in routes.ts
 - June 25, 2025.
 Resolved expense visibility issue where WebSocket notifications showed expense creation but expenses weren't visible due to organization-based filtering - updated getExpenses to allow admin users to see all expenses across organizations
+- June 25, 2025.
+Moved Mobile Test tab from main navigation to a sub-tab within Admin Settings for better organization of admin-only features

 ## User Preferences